 The Relic House—At the Entrance of Lincoln Park. |

 William Lindemann bought the Relic House sometime before 1890 and established a 'refreshment parlor' in the saloon.
-By 1890 its importance had risen to a point that a Chicago Tribune editorial called for the entire structure to be temporarily moved to Jackson Park to display the city's history, specifically the 'fantastic freaks of the flames' from the 1871 Fire, to tourists at the 1893 World's Columbian Exposition.
+By 1890 its importance had risen to a point that a Chicago Tribune editorial called for the entire structure to be temporarily moved to Jackson Park to display the city's history, specifically the 'fantastic freaks of the flames' from the 1871 Great Chicago Fire, to tourists at the 1893 World's Columbian Exposition.
 Such an exhibit was a fit medium to position the fair planners' narrative of Chicago's rebirth from the flame.
 Lindemann agreed: "It would make a good American curiosity," but only if he was paid enough for his efforts.
 This plan did not come to fruition, nor did Lindemann's proposed six-story revamp of the Relic House of 1896.
-Lindemann purportedly continued to add 'relics' to his establishment as new construction projects continued to unearth them, although precisely what these items may have been, has not been located in any documentation.
+Lindemann purportedly continued to add 'relics' to his establishment as new construction projects continued to unearth them.
+However, precisely what these items may have been have not been located in any documentation.

 In 1920, having been kicked out of their previous address, anarchist Dr. Ben L. Reitman arranged for the Club to meet at the Relic house for the first of many poetry nights.
 The Club members renamed their venue the 'House of Blazes,' reaffirming its link to the 1871 Fire.
 Considered an offshoot of the Dil Pickle Club proper, Reitman leased it for two years.
 Other artistic uses for the Relic House included as a home for Meyer Levin's experimental Marionette Theater in 1926.